fbpx

 background

-A few recommendations for your stay in Northern Peru in regards to the climate, the altitude and what you should put in your luggage.
+A few recommendations in regards to luggage and clothing for your stay in Peru in regards to the climate.
 Take your time to read through all of it and don’t hesitate to contact us if you have any questions.
 It is always good to be well prepared !

-The climate in Northern Peru is different in each region and can change every day.
+The climate in Peru is different in each region and can change every day.
 So it is important to be prepared in every case.
-You will have hot at the Coast, cold in the Andes, mosquitoes in San Martin and a strong sun in Kuelap.
+You will have hot at the Coast, cold in the Andes.
+Luggage and clothing should be adapted to the climate.

 As the climate is not very predictable, our recommendations are to bring the following equipment: